Employee

 The hospitality industry is facing a major staff shortage.
 At the same time, many people are on the sidelines: jobseekers, lateral entrants, young people and (early) retirees.
 The Hospitality Hub Serve project aims to enthuse these groups about a job in the hospitality industry in an accessible way.

 This project contributes to a future-proof hospitality sector and strengthens the industry's image as hospitable and innovative.
-If successful, the concept will be scaled up to provincial level.
+If successful, the concept will be scaled up to the provincial level.

-Target
+Target group

 Young people, lateral entrants, jobseekers, career switchers and (early) retirees.